Applied Optoelectronics Inc (AAOI) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Applied Optoelectronics Inc (AAOI) is $16.75, which is $6.88 above the current market price.
-The public float for AAOI is 30.50M, and currently, short sellers hold a 24.39% ratio of that floaft.
-The average trading volume of AAOI on November 13, 2023 was 2.32M shares.
+The average price recommended by analysts for Applied Optoelectronics Inc (AAOI) is $16.75, which is $3.92 above the current market price.
+The public float for AAOI is 32.51M and currently, short sellers hold a 22.88% of that float.
+On November 17, 2023, AAOI’s average trading volume was 2.26M shares.

 AAOI’s Market Performance

-The stock of Applied Optoelectronics Inc (AAOI) has seen a 1.86% increase in the past week, with a 30.73% rise in the past month, and a -33.27% fall in the past quarter.
-The volatility ratio for the week is 9.35%, and the volatility levels for the past 30 days are at 8.11% for AAOI.
-The simple moving average for the last 20 days is 22.14% for AAOI stock, with a simple moving average of 65.26% for the last 200 days.
+The stock of Applied Optoelectronics Inc (AAOI) has seen a 31.45% increase in the past week, with a 69.93% rise in the past month, and a 0.23% gain in the past quarter.
+The volatility ratio for the week is 14.33%, and the volatility levels for the past 30 days are at 9.25% for AAOI.
+The simple moving average for the past 20 days is 46.78% for AAOI’s stock, with a 109.74% simple moving average for the past 200 days.

 Analysts’ Opinion of AAOI